Arminianism

-Arminianism is a theological tradition in Protestantism which emerged in the early 17th century and is based on the ideas of the Dutch Reformed theologian Jacobus Arminius and his historic supporters known as Remonstrants.
-Dutch Arminianism was originally articulated in the Remonstrance (1610), a theological statement submitted to the States General of the Netherlands.
-This expressed an attempt to moderate the doctrines of Calvinism related to its interpretation of predestination.
+Arminianism is a theological tradition within Protestantism that emerged in the early 17th century and is based on the ideas of the Dutch Reformed theologian Jacobus Arminius and his followers, known as the Remonstrants.
+Dutch Arminianism was one of the first structured responses to Calvinism doctrines, particularly their interpretation of predestination.

-Classical Arminianism, to which Arminius is the main contributor, and Wesleyan Arminianism, to which John Wesley is the main contributor, are the two main schools of thought.
-Central to Arminian beliefs is that God's prevenient grace, which prepares regeneration, is universal and that his grace, allowing regeneration and ongoing sanctification, is resistible.
+Central to Arminian theology is the belief that God extends prevenient grace to all people, thereby preparing them for regeneration.
+It also teaches that the grace that enables regeneration and ongoing sanctification can be resisted.
+The two main variants of Arminian thought are Classical Arminianism, principally associated with Arminius, and Wesleyan Arminianism, principally associated with John Wesley.

-Many Christian denominations have been influenced by Arminian views, notably Baptists in the 17th century, Methodists in the 18th century, and Pentecostals in the 20th century.
+Many Protestant denominations have been influenced by Arminian views, notably the Baptists in the 17th century, the Methodists in the 18th century, and the Pentecostals in the 20th century.